MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/tutorials/raman.md

 * The cameras sometimes do not connect to the software, restarting the computer is the suggested fix
 * No spectrum because laser is not on, check laser is actually on using internal camera
-* Spectro shift position is out of display range
+* No spectrum because spectro shift position is out of display range - reposition spectro
+* No identifiable peaks, spectrum appears as a large hump - this is fluorescing, try longer wavelength laser, material may not be suitable for Raman spectroscopy

 <a name="manuals"></a>
 ### Manufacturer's manuals: